JeremyOlea/ClubDino/README.md

 # ClubDino
 Devpost: https://devpost.com/software/club-dino
 - Created for CalgaryHacks 2022
-- Won Best UX/UI Design
+- :trophy: Won Best UX/UI Design
 ## Inspiration
 We all loved online web MMOs as kids - Club Penguin, Habbo Hotel, the list goes on!
 They were representative of a simpler time, where you could hop on, meet your friends, make new ones, and play fun games.